DHTMLX/docs-diagram/docs/api/diagram/emptyareaclick_event.md

 @short: fires on clicking an empty space in the current diagram area

 @params:
-- e			Event		a native event object
+`e: Event` - a native event object

 @example:
 diagram.events.on("emptyAreaClick",function(e){